Network Upgrade Project

 In spring 2018, OIT embarked on a multi-year project to completely refresh the University's wired and wireless networks.
 The project is expected to be complete before the end of December 2021.

 Goals and Benefits

-The upgrade will make OHIO's network capable of supporting a "wireless first" approach, with infrastructure that can be updated on a regular basis.
-To reach this goal, OIT will need to bring the University's wired infrastructure up to speed, both literally and figuratively.
+This upgrade project is making OHIO's network capable of supporting an infrastructure that can be updated on a regular basis and is bringing the University's wired infrastructure up to speed, both literally and figuratively.

-The upgrade will feature a number of benefits, including:
+The upgrade features a number of benefits, including:

-- A significant increase in the density and reliability of Wi-Fi coverage.
+- An increase in the reliability of Wi-Fi coverage.

-While our core router is fairly new, our last comprehensive wired network upgrade happened a decade ago.
-Much of that equipment remains in service and will need to be replaced.
+Our last comprehensive wired network upgrade happened a decade ago.
+Much of that equipment remains in service and will be replaced.

 Network demand continues to increase each year.
 Faculty, staff, and students expect our network to facilitate their teaching, learning, research, and on-campus living needs.
 We cannot continue to meet those expectations with equipment that is reaching the end of its useful life.

 Preparing for a wireless future

 Our network infrastructure needs to support the future expansion of wireless network coverage while providing acceptable performance for individuals who still need access to a wired connection.
 OHIO's wireless network is already significantly faster than the wired network, and that advantage will increase as part of this upgrade.
 Wireless devices can be moved around at will: no need to have a wired port activated in a new location.